 (3) Mapping with rclone [for advanced users]

 Rclone is a command-line tool, which can sync, move, copy, and do other file operations on your Koofr files.
 You can use it to create backups of your data or to simply store files in your Koofr account, optionally adding encryption.
-One of the things you can use rclone for is also mounting Koofr as a network drive.
+One of the things you can use rclone for is also mounting Koofr as a network drive through the Koofr API.

 If you are a Windows user, you'll need to first download WinFsp, which you can do here.
 For all other operating systems, you can skip this step.
 You can find rclone mount command here.